nokia-wroclaw/innovativeproject-photographers-portfolio/README.md

 2. Next, You should run builded image.
 Fot that, use the following command:
 `sudo docker run -p 8000:8000 <name_of_the_image>`
 3. Click generated web adress, with pressed **Left Ctrl** button.
 This will lead to opening Photographer's Portfolio in Your default web browser.

+### With docker-compose
+Alternative way to build and run this image is by running following command in the main directory:
+`docker-compose up`